 It’s true that most jobs within this respective field revolve around either programming, development, and social media interactions, but the pay throughout both technical and non-technical fields are 10-20% higher than the standard salaries offered in a common job.
 In addition, crypto jobs usually boast way better profit sharing models and incentives.

 A big part of blockchain technology is related to decentralization.
 What’s interesting is the fact that a great number of teams of crypto projects are scattered all around the globe.
 Crypto companies usually offer great location flexibility.
 The “work from home” option is much more prevalent in the crypto field.
+If you still don’t have a great CV, you can look for writers with certification that will help you make your resume competitive.

 Career options within the blockchain sphere